eScatter/pyelsepa/README.rst

 pyelsepa
 ========

 This is a Python wrapper for the Fortran code ELSEPA, which does a "Dirac partial-wave calculation of elastic scattering of electrons and positrons by atoms, positive ions and molecules".
-ELSEPA is described in Sablat, Jablonski and Powell (2005) [1]_ (which is, sadly, behind a paywall).
+ELSEPA is described in Salvat, Jablonski and Powell (2005) [1]_ (which is, sadly, behind a paywall).
 The Fortran source can be downloaded at Elsevier's Computer Physics Communications Program Library `adus_v1_0.tar.gz`_ under a researchers attribution type of license.

 This Python wrapper uses `Docker`_ to wrap the Fortran code in a clean environment.